dariol83/reatmetric/README.md

 The client-driven protocol implemented by the driver can be re-used in other drivers easily, as it is not strictly coupled to the underlying communication interface.

+### HTTP Server Driver

+The HTTP server driver allows interactions to the system by exposing a REST/JSON API on HTTP.
+The driver comes together with a Javascript library, which can be used in web pages to remotely connect to ReatMetric and request interactions.
+Several HTML pages using the library are provided as example.

 ## Performance
 The performance are computed with reference to the following 2 platforms: